lamb203/M9A/docs/en_us/develop/interface.md

         {
             "name": "bilibili Server",
             "path": [
-                "{PROJECT_DIR}/resource/base",
+                "./resource/base",
-                "{PROJECT_DIR}/resource/bilibili"
+                "./resource/bilibili"
             ]
         }
     ]
 }
 ```

-Here, `{PROJECT_DIR}` is the root directory of the M9A project.
+Here, `.` is the root directory of the M9A project.
 The `base` folder contains official server resources, and the `bilibili` folder contains resources for Server B that overwrite the official server resources.

 ## task